Oman Guide: What is the due date of VAT in Oman?

 VAT due date is the period VAT becomes due to be paid to the Oman Tax Authority.
-The due dates are critical to determining the VAT and working of the VAT system.
+The due dates are critical to determining the VAT and working of the VAT system in Oman.
 VAT due is the amount of tax to be paid for generating revenue for the government of Oman.

 What are the due dates of the supply of goods and services for VAT in Oman?